KUER can be heard throughout the state of Utah and into surrounding states by way of one of the most extensive translator systems in the country.

 Stream KUER and KUER's HD Music Channels

-In addition to KUER1 (the award-winning mix of NPR, BBC, local news and jazz music programming broadcast on 90.1 FM), you can now stream KUER2 (a fusion of heritage and indie rock music) as well as KUER3 (traditional and contemporary classical music).
+In addition to KUER1 (the award-winning mix of NPR and local news programming broadcast on 90.1 FM), you can now stream KUER2 (24-hour BBC World Service) as well as KUER3 (traditional and contemporary classical music).

-To stream any of these channels click the Listen Live button at the top of any of KUER's pages and select the stream you'd like to hear.
+To stream any of these channels click the small down arrow in the gray bar at the top of any of KUER's pages and select the stream you'd like to hear.
+Or for easier listening, download our mobile app in iTunes or Google Play.

 If you have any problems with streaming, please read through our list of troubleshooting tips.